 Adaptation is a fundamental process in evolutionary biology.
 In many cases, the ability of a species to adapt determines their formation, their success, and their persistence.
-My research focuses on disentangling patterns left behind on the genome by the process of adaptation to herbicide resistance in mustard family, Brassicaceae and common waterhemp, Amaranthus tuberculatus—pretty much getting a glimpse into how superweeds have become so super!
+My research focuses on disentangling patterns left behind on the genome by the process of adaptation to contemporary agricultural environments in the Brassicaceae and common waterhemp, Amaranthus tuberculatus.
 Specifically, I’m interested in addressing:

 - The extent to which adaptation occurs via de novo mutation or standing genetic variation;